 Payrolls can get tricky when you have a remote workforce spread across the globe.
 It can be quite cumbersome to navigate through the complexities to ensure every employee gets paid on time.

 If the idea of recruiting remote employees suddenly seems less appealing to you, don’t worry.
 This is where Skuad comes in.
 You can leave all your HR worries and People Ops on our shoulders.
-Through our Employee of Record service, we hire deeply-vetted professionals based on your business needs and manage them as per your standard.
+We hire deeply-vetted professionals based on your business needs and manage them as per your standard through our Employee of Record service.